 If the technology available to farmers permits high yields, and farmers choose not to intensify production to obtain those yields, the most likely explanation for that choice is that it is not profitable.
 Prices, then, provide the key and most important explanation for the pattern of low and slowly growing yields in agriculture in Africa.
 This pattern of prices might be traced in turn to inadequate infrastructure.
-In particular bad roads and a poorly developed marketing system might keep the price of output $\rho$ low relative to the prices of inputs q and w.
+In particular bad roads and a poorly developed marketing system might keep the price of output ρ low relative to the prices of inputs q and w.
 The marginal product of, say, fertilizer is kept very high because its cost is high relative to the value of farm output.
 Similarly, poor infrastructure can raise the real cost of irrigation water and electricity, so those inputs are also not used intensively.
-Market failures: seed certification, lack of information about prices - think of this as raising the price and it fits; more sophisticated models would examine these market failures more directly.

-Third, extending the model a bit, let the production function become $F_s(L{st}, X{st}, A{st}; H_t)$ , where $H_t$ is the level of human capital of the farmer.
-Poor levels of education may be lowering yields directly, and if $H_t$ is complementary with $X{st}$ , may be lowering the intensity of nonlabor input use.
+Extending the model a bit, let the production function become $F_s(L{t-1}, X{t-1}, A{t-1}; H{t-1})$, where H{t-1} is the level of human capital of the farmer.
+Poor levels of education may be lowering yields directly, and if H_t is complementary with X{st} , may be lowering the intensity of nonlabor input use.